isomerpages/mol-services/_servicebundles/01c-OTP.md

 HDB’s Option to Purchase (OTP) is basically a form of contract between the buyer (you) and the seller, giving you exclusive right to purchase the flat within the option period of 21 calendar days.

 Do make sure that you have made your housing loan arrangements before you exercise your OTP.
-This could be either HDB Housing Loan Eligibility (HLE) letter or a valid Letter of Offer/Approval In-Principle (AIP) from any financial institutions (FI).
+This could be a valid HDB Housing Loan Eligibility (HLE) letter or a valid Letter of Offer/Approval In-Principle (AIP) from any financial institutions (FI).

 As OTP is a legal contract between you and the seller, it is best that you read all terms and conditions carefully.
 You can download a copy of HDB-prescribed OTP form [here](https://services2.hdb.gov.sg/webapp/BB24OTPDlWeb/BB24POptionToPurchaseDL_Link)